loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-08-unity-unsolved/chapter-60-new-problems-from-old.md

 - Independence phenomena throughout mathematics
 - Complexity theory and computational limits
-- Questions about consciousness and mechanism
+- Questions about observer and mechanism
 - Foundational questions about mathematical truth
 - This very work on ψ = ψ(ψ)!